-Download the grant application.
-It is an interactive pdf.
-Save it to your computer so you can create a copy to work on.
-When finished, save, amuskin [at] adaa [dot] org (and send it as an e-mail attachment to ADAA by )amuskin [at] adaa [dot] org (November 28, 2012.)
+Download the grant application; it is a writable pdf.
+Download it to your computer so you can create a copy to work on.
+When finished, save the document, give it a new filename, amuskin [at] adaa [dot] org (and send it as an e-mail attachment to ADAA by )amuskin [at] adaa [dot] org (October 15, 2013.)

-These awards are meant to support ADAA members in their efforts to network, contribute to the ADAA community, and advance the field and profession.
+These grants are meant to support ADAA members in their efforts to network, contribute to the ADAA community, and advance the field and profession.
 ADAA will facilitate SIG communication throughout the year, at no charge to the group.
 SIGs can arrange for conference calls, listservs, and posting information to the ADAA website with the help of ADAA staff.
-SIGs can meet at the ADAA Annual Conference by completing and submitting a form to ADAA.
+SIGs can meet at the ADAA Annual Conference by completing and submitting a form to ADAA by December 1, 2013.

 These are examples, not a list intended to limit ideas.